Financial Independence Guide: The Simple Math, Steps & Timeline to Retire Early

 Figure 3: Timeline to Financial Independence as per our free, subscription-based FI Calculator.
 By adjusting the monthly spend slightly, the working career just got reduced by nearly 7 years.

 From here, it all depends on how motivated she is to accelerate her timeline.
 If she embraces frugality further, implementing a 25%, 35%, and 50% savings rate would render FI timelines of 27.1, 21.4, and 14.9 years.
-We already saw the shape of the non-linear relationship between savings rate and time to retirement (Figure 1).
+We already saw the shape of the non-linear relationship between savings rate and time to retirement earlier (Figure 1).

 One of the most powerful features of these tools is that they help you uncover your low-hanging fruit—those recurring costs or lifestyle upgrades that quietly delay your freedom.
 Cutting or optimizing just a few of them can shave years of your path to retirement.
 Suddenly, reducing a $150/month expense isn’t just about saving cash, it could mean retiring 2-3 years sooner.